• Skip to primary navigation

 Since we had the freshly ground hamburger from butchering the cow, my mom decided that we should go ahead and make the meatballs right away and freeze them for the wedding.
 It was several weeks till the wedding, but these meatballs freeze well.
 So this allowed us to get some wedding meal prep done in advance.

-You can make these barbecued meatballs and freeze them (unbaked) for handy meals at a later date.
-Mix the meatballs, shape the meatballs (Affiliate links - a cookie scoop or meat baller are handy tools for the job), and place them in a single layer on parchment-lined cookie sheets.
+Mix the meatball ingredients, shape them (Affiliate links - a cookie scoop or meat baller are handy tools for the job), and place them in a single layer on parchment-lined cookie sheets.
 Freeze them until solid.
-Then store the meatballs in freezer bags until ready to use.
-They should be fine in airtight freezer bags for several weeks and even up to a couple of months.

-Or you could also prebake the meatballs on a large baking sheet at 375 degrees for about 25 minutes until browned.
+You could also prebake these homemade meatballs on a large baking sheet at 375 degrees for about 25 minutes until browned.
 Cool completely and freeze.
 Remove from the freezer, slather with bbq sauce and bake for 25 - 30 minutes.
-And if you want to take them to a potluck, you could even warm them in a crockpot.
-If the meatballs are prebaked they can be piled on top of each other.
-And pour the sauce over the top.

 Homemade Amish BBQ meatballs

-What to Serve with my Homemade Barbecue Meatballs
+What to Serve with Homemade Barbecue Meatballs

 Dinner plate with homemade Amish BBQ meatballs